Cart 0

 Discover

-Vintage-inspired rings, with their milgrain details, hand engravings, and antique cuts, respond to a quest for character and romance.
-References to Art Deco, with its bold geometry, and the Edwardian era, with its delicate filigree, are often reinterpreted with contemporary stones to create a bridge between past and present.
+Vintage-inspired rings, with their millegrain details, hand engraving, and antique cuts, answer a desire for character and romance.
+References to Art Deco, with its bold geometry, and to the Edwardian era, with its delicate filigree, are often reinterpreted with contemporary stones to create a bridge between past and present.

-This trend is not limited to the faithful reproduction of historical styles, but rather to the integration of vintage elements into modern creations.
-A lab-grown cushion-cut diamond can thus be mounted on a band adorned with Art Deco motifs, or a contemporary marquise shape can be set in a 1920s-inspired mount.
-This temporal fusion creates unique pieces that possess a narrative soul.
+This trend is not limited to faithful reproductions of historical styles, but rather to integrating vintage elements into modern creations.
+A lab-grown cushion-cut diamond can be set on a band adorned with Art Deco motifs, or a contemporary marquise shape can be set in a mounting inspired by the 1920s.
+This fusion across eras creates unique pieces with a narrative soul.

-Antique cuts like the Asscher, Old European Cut, or rose cut are also seeing a resurgence for their soft brilliance and distinctive character.
-These cuts, which maximize charm rather than maximum brilliance, appeal through their authenticity and their ability to tell a visual story different from standardized modern cuts.
+Antique cuts such as Asscher, Old European Cut, or the rose cut are also seeing renewed interest for their soft brilliance and distinctive character.
+These cuts, which prioritize charm over maximum sparkle, appeal through their authenticity and their ability to tell a visual story different from standardized modern cuts.

-The Toi et Moi style is establishing itself as one of the most iconic designs of 2026.
-This configuration features two stones side by side, symbolizing the union of two people.
-The inherent asymmetry of this design, often reinforced by contrasting shapes (pear paired with oval, round paired with emerald) or different colors, creates a modern and photographic aesthetic perfectly suited to the social media era.
+The Toi et Moi style is emerging as one of the most iconic designs of 2026.
+This setting features two stones side by side, symbolizing the union of two people.
+The asymmetry inherent to this design—often enhanced by contrasting shapes (pear paired with oval, round paired with emerald) or different colors—creates a modern, highly photogenic aesthetic perfectly suited to the social media era.

-The symbolism of Toi et Moi resonates deeply with contemporary couples: rather than celebrating a single center stone, this design honors the individuality of each partner while representing their union.
-The combinations are endless, allowing for total personalization: two diamonds of different sizes, a white diamond paired with a colored diamond, or even a diamond accompanied by a sapphire or an emerald.
+The symbolism of the Toi et Moi resonates deeply with contemporary couples: rather than celebrating a single center stone, this design honors each partner’s individuality while representing their union.
+The combinations are endless, allowing for complete personalization: two diamonds of different sizes, a white diamond paired with a colored diamond, or even a diamond accompanied by a sapphire or an emerald.

-This historical style, made famous by the engagement ring Napoleon gave to Josephine, is experiencing a revival thanks to contemporary interpretations that play with proportions, angles, and settings.
-The visual effect is striking: each stone highlights the other, creating a unique aesthetic dialogue on the hand.
+This historic style, made famous by Napoleon’s engagement ring given to Joséphine, is enjoying a revival through contemporary interpretations that play with proportions, angles, and settings.
+The visual impact is striking: each stone enhances the other, creating a distinctive aesthetic dialogue on the hand.

-Customization is establishing itself as the ultimate luxury in 2026, surpassing even the prestige of carat weight or rarity.
-Couples seek creations that tell their unique story, integrating symbolic elements not found in any standard catalog.
-Engravings of dates or coordinates, birthstone accents, unusual shape combinations, choice of custom prongs: every detail becomes an opportunity for expression.
+Personalization is emerging as the ultimate luxury in 2026, surpassing even the prestige of carat weight or rarity.
+Couples are seeking creations that tell their unique story, incorporating symbolic elements found in no standard catalog.
+Engraved dates or coordinates, birthstone accents, unusual shape pairings, custom claw settings: every detail becomes an opportunity for expression.

-The concept of stackable sets, where the engagement ring is designed from the start to harmonize with the wedding band and eventually other rings, is also gaining ground.
-This approach allows for the creation of an evolving composition that grows with the couple's life stages.
-Thin eternity bands, curved wedding rings hugging the shape of the engagement ring, and anniversary bands complete a coherent set.
+The concept of stackable sets, where the engagement ring is designed from the outset to harmonize with the wedding band and potentially other rings, is also gaining momentum.
+This approach makes it possible to create an evolving composition that grows richer through each stage of a couple’s life.
+Delicate eternity bands, curved wedding bands that follow the engagement ring’s silhouette, and anniversary rings complete a cohesive set.

-At Lauredi, custom creation is an integral part of our approach.
-Each ring can be adapted to your preferences: choice of diamond shape and carat weight, metal selection, adjustment of proportions, and integration of personal details.
-Our Parisian workshop allows us to transform your vision into reality, creating a piece that truly reflects you.
+At Lauredi, bespoke creation is an integral part of our approach.
+Each ring can be tailored to your preferences: choice of the diamond’s shape and carat weight, selection of the metal, adjustment of proportions, and incorporation of personal details.
+Our Parisian workshop turns your vision into reality, creating a piece that truly reflects you.
 Explore our engagement ring collection to discover our creations and imagine your own interpretation.

-The 2026 trends reflect a profound evolution in how couples view their engagement ring.
-Beyond the traditional symbol, it becomes a personal expression of values, tastes, and commitment.
-Whether opting for an ethical lab-grown diamond, choosing a distinctive elongated shape, daring a bold color, or creating an entirely custom design, each decision contributes to the creation of a piece that tells your unique story.
+The 2026 trends reflect a profound shift in how couples envision their engagement ring.
+Beyond the traditional symbol, it becomes a personal expression of values, taste, and commitment.
+Whether choosing an ethical lab-grown diamond, selecting a distinctive elongated shape, embracing a bold color, or creating a fully bespoke design, every decision contributes to crafting a piece that tells your unique story.

-At Lauredi, we support this evolution by offering creations that combine craftsmanship, impeccable quality, and creative freedom.
-Our certified lab-grown diamonds, our hallmarked 18k gold, and our personalized approach make it possible to realize all the styles mentioned in this guide.
-Discover our custom creation service to imagine the ring that truly reflects you.
+At Lauredi, we support this evolution by offering creations that combine artisanal craftsmanship, impeccable quality, and creative freedom.
+Our certified lab-grown diamonds, our hallmarked 18-carat gold, and our personalized approach make it possible to bring to life every style featured in this guide.
+Discover our bespoke creation service to design the ring that truly reflects you.

-Once your ideal ring is imagined, feel free to consult our article on how to find your ring size and our guide how to propose to start your project in the best conditions.
+Once you’ve envisioned your ideal ring, feel free to consult our article on how to find your ring size and our guide how to propose to start your project under the best possible conditions.

-What is the most trendy diamond shape in 2026?
+What is the most on-trend diamond shape in 2026?

-Elongated shapes dominate 2026 trends, with the oval in the lead, followed closely by the elongated cushion and the marquise.
-These cuts offer the advantage of visually elongating the finger while appearing larger for the same carat weight than a round diamond.
+Elongated shapes will dominate 2026 trends, with oval leading the way, closely followed by elongated cushion and marquise.
+These cuts have the advantage of visually elongating the finger while appearing larger, at equal carat weight, than a round diamond.

 Are lab-grown diamonds truly identical to natural diamonds?

-Yes, lab-grown diamonds possess exactly the same physical, chemical, and optical properties as natural diamonds.
-Only their origin differs: they are created in a few weeks in a laboratory rather than over millions of years deep within the Earth.
-They are also certified according to the same standards (GIA, IGI) and require specialized equipment to be distinguished.
+Yes, lab-grown diamonds have exactly the same physical, chemical, and optical properties as natural diamonds.
+Only their origin differs: they are created in a laboratory in a matter of weeks rather than over millions of years deep within the Earth.
+They are also certified to the same standards (GIA, IGI) and require specialized equipment to be distinguished.

 What is the price difference between a mined diamond and a lab-grown diamond?

 Lab-grown diamonds generally cost 40% to 70% less than natural diamonds of comparable quality.
-This difference is explained by lower production costs and a more direct supply chain, allowing for investment in a larger or higher quality diamond for the same budget.
+This difference is due to lower production costs and a more direct supply chain, making it possible to invest in a larger or higher-quality diamond for the same budget.

-Is the Toi et Moi style suitable for daily wear?
+Is the Toi et Moi style suitable for everyday wear?

-Yes, the Toi et Moi style can be designed for daily wear if the stones are well-protected and the design is balanced.
-It is recommended to opt for secure settings and avoid stones with overly sharp points if you have a very active lifestyle.
+Yes, the Toi et Moi style can be designed for everyday wear, provided the stones are well protected and the design is well balanced.
+We recommend choosing secure settings and avoiding stones with overly prominent points if you lead a very active lifestyle.
 Our designers can adapt the design to optimize both aesthetics and practicality.

-How to choose between a traditional prong setting and a bezel setting?
+How do you choose between a traditional prong setting and a bezel setting?

-The prong setting maximizes light entering the diamond and offers a classic look, while the bezel setting better protects the stone and presents a modern aesthetic.
-The choice depends on your personal style, your lifestyle (the bezel is better suited for active people), and the desired visual effect.
-Our team can show you both options on your preferred diamond shape.
+A prong setting maximizes the light entering the diamond and offers a classic look, while a bezel setting provides better protection for the stone and delivers a modern aesthetic.
+The choice depends on your personal style, your lifestyle (the bezel is better suited to active people), and the visual effect you’re looking for.
+Our team can show you both options with your preferred diamond shape.

-Can I create an entirely custom ring at Lauredi?
+Can you create a fully customized ring at Lauredi?

 Absolutely.
-At Lauredi, each ring can be customized according to your wishes: choice of diamond shape and carat weight, metal color (18k yellow, white, or rose gold), setting style, decorative details, and even personal engravings.
-Our Parisian workshop allows us to create custom pieces that exactly match your vision.
+At Lauredi, each ring can be customized to your wishes: choice of the diamond shape and carat weight, metal color (18k yellow, white, or rose gold), setting style, decorative details, and even personal engravings.
+Our Paris workshop enables us to create bespoke pieces that match your vision exactly.

 Are colored diamonds more fragile than white diamonds?

-No, colored diamonds possess the same hardness (10 on the Mohs scale) as white diamonds.
-Their color in no way affects their strength or durability.
-Whether white, yellow, pink, blue, or green, a diamond remains the hardest and most resistant gemstone for daily wear.
+No, colored diamonds have the same hardness (10 on the Mohs scale) as white diamonds.
+Their color does not affect their strength or durability in any way.
+Whether white, yellow, pink, blue, or green, a diamond remains the hardest and most resilient gemstone for everyday wear.

 What is the difference between a vintage ring and a vintage-inspired ring?

-An authentic vintage ring is an antique piece created during the era it represents (Art Deco, Edwardian, etc.), while a vintage-inspired ring is a contemporary creation that draws from the aesthetic codes of a historical period.
+An authentic vintage ring is an antique piece created in the era it represents (Art Deco, Edwardian, etc.), whereas a vintage-inspired ring is a contemporary creation that draws on the aesthetic codes of a historical period.
 At Lauredi, our vintage-inspired creations combine classic design elements with modern techniques and ethical lab-grown diamonds.

-How do I know which ring size to order?
+How do I know what ring size to order?

-We offer several methods to determine your size accurately: measuring with a professional ring sizer, the existing ring technique, or a downloadable measurement guide.
-Consult our detailed guide how to find your ring size to know all the options.
-In case of doubt, we also offer a resizing service.
+We offer several methods to determine your size accurately: measurement with a professional ring sizer, the existing-ring method, or a downloadable sizing guide.
+Consult our detailed guide how to find your ring size to explore all the options.
+If you’re unsure, we also offer a resizing service.

-What budget should I plan for an engagement ring in 2026?
+What budget should you plan for an engagement ring in 2026?

-The budget for an engagement ring varies considerably depending on the carat weight, diamond quality, and design complexity.
-At Lauredi, our creations start around €2,000 and can reach €10,000 or more for exceptional pieces.
-Thanks to lab-grown diamonds, you benefit from better value for money, allowing you to acquire a more impressive diamond for the same budget compared to natural diamonds.
+The budget for an engagement ring varies considerably depending on carat weight, diamond quality, and the complexity of the design.
+At Lauredi, our creations start at around €2,000 and can reach €10,000 or more for exceptional pieces.
+Thanks to lab-grown diamonds, you benefit from better value for money, making it possible to choose a more impressive diamond for the same budget compared with natural diamonds.